pbhogan/InControl/Assets/InControl/README/README.markdown

 ## Description

-InControl is an input manager for Unity3D (version 4+) that tames the cross-platform controller beast.
+InControl is an input manager for Unity3D that standardizes input mappings across various platforms for common controllers.

 ## Features